Preakness Stakes 2024

 Nysos made 4-1 top choice in first Preakness Future Wager pool

 The second jewel of the Triple Crown is the Preakness Stakes, run at Pimlico Race Course in Baltimore, Maryland.
 The Grade 1 race for three-year-old Thoroughbreds is run over 1 3/16 miles and has a purse of $1.5 million.
 The Preakness is a proving ground for the Kentucky Derby winner, who tries to take the second leg and head into New York with a shot at the Triple Crown.
 But it is also a place where “fresh” horses that bypassed the Derby offer a new challenge.
-The Preakness is also only two weeks after the Derby, which is a turnaround most horses haven’t faced, and won’t ever again.
-Some of the best Preakness winners include horses that did go on to take the Triple Crown, such as Secretariat, Seattle Slew, and American Pharoah.
+The Preakness Stakes is also only two weeks after the Derby, which is a turnaround most horses haven’t faced, and won’t ever again.
+Some of the best Preakness Stakes winners include horses that did go on to take the Triple Crown, such as Secretariat, Seattle Slew, and American Pharoah.
 It is a race that has been won by fillies - female horses - twice in the last 15 years: Swiss Skydiver and Rachel Alexandra.
 Trainer Bob Baffert is tied for the most wins in the Preakness with 1870s trainer R. Wyndham Walden; they each have seven.
 D. Wayne Lukas has six victories.

 The horse who wins the Preakness receives a blanket of Black-Eyed Susans, the official flower of the Preakness Stakes and the state flower of Maryland.
 The flower also lends its name to the Grade 2 Black-Eyed Susan Stakes for top 3-year-old fillies, which is traditionally run the day before the Preakness.
 The official drink of the Preakness is also named the "Black-Eyed Susan", and features a combination of orange juice, sour mix, vodka and bourbon.

-Recent Preakness Stakes Winners
+Recent Preakness Stakes Winners List

 Year | Horse/Trainer | Horse | Trainer | Beyer |